Midreshet Lindenbaum—S. Daniel Abraham Israel Program

 The school's dress code reflects accepted rabbinic standards of tzniut.
 Skirts must cover the knees even when sitting and slits in skirts may not go above the knee.
 The neckline must be appropriate and sleeves much reach the elbow.
 No more than two earrings in each ear and certainly no other body piercing.

 We strongly believe that the relationships that our students form with teachers, administrators, etc. will be one of the most significant elements of their year in Israel.
-Each student has a Ram, a full-time teacher assigned to a specific group of students.
+Each student has a Ra’m, a full-time teacher assigned to a specific group of students.
+Each student is assigned an “ISP” mentor, a faculty member who sits with her regularly one-on-one to discuss her own individualized spiritual plan for growth.
 Our faculty is diverse and there are many role models to relate to.
 Our dorm parents live in the building and provide a warm, comfortable, additional resource.
 The madrichot are college graduates who live in the dorm and are always there to provide friendship, support, and information.
-The rakazot, young married women who are wonderful role models, are available to speak to students and learn with them in the beit midrash.
-In addition we have a professional guidance person on staff available to speak to students at their request or at the suggestion of one of the teachers or madrichot.
+In addition, we have a professional social worker on staff available to speak to students at their request or at the suggestion of one of the teachers or madrichot.

 Rules at Midreshet Lindenbaum are directed to helping students develop responsible adult behaviors.
 Students must sign into the building no later than 12:30pm.
 Attendance is carefully monitored.
 There is a zero tolerance policy for alcohol.

-Most classes at Midreshet Lindenbaum are comprised of frontal classroom teaching plus chavruta learning in the beit midrash in approximately equal components.
-This is, in our opinion, the defining and unique element of our program.
+Most classes at Midreshet Lindenbaum are comprised of discussion-oriented classroom teaching plus chavruta learning in the beit midrash in approximately equal components.
+This is a defining and unique element of our program.
 It is not only the acquisition of knowledge but of skills that is of paramount importance.
 There is a limit to the knowledge you can acquire in one year, but skills open up limitless possibilities for the future.